Feature Articles: Food, Fitness and Cooking and Produce

 The Maillard reaction can develop when food is cooked at lower temperatures over a longer period, but it really kicks in above 300 degrees Fahrenheit.

-“It may take meat hours to brown at 250 degrees in the oven as deeply as 15 minutes on a grill, and the mixture of flavor compounds will differ.
+“It may take meat hours to brown at 250 degrees F in the oven as deeply as 15 minutes on a grill, and the mixture of flavor compounds will differ.
 As temperatures increase, caramelization becomes more pronounced, intensifying the flavor,” Duitsman says.

 Unfortunately, at high temperatures, proteins in meat, chicken and fish can naturally form carcinogenic compounds called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).

-Tips to avoid charring:
+To avoid charring:

 - Thaw meat before grilling so that it cooks evenly.
 Trim the fat and remove the skin from the meat before cooking.